Overview and entry requirements

 The dissertation module is an opportunity for students to develop their interests in a particular area.
 It follows the taught modules and may be based on a topic within the programme that students have enjoyed or drawn from a personal interest or experience.
 The dissertation is fully supported by the distance learning team and a suite of resources specifically designed for the module.
 The dissertation is divided into two sections; the pre-proposal stage, where students are provided with appropriate research skills, and the post-proposal stage, where students will be working with a full-time Academic member of staff.
 The module will provide students with the ability to plan and write a dissertation, after displaying evidence of independent research skills and critically reflection.
 The dissertation is designed to engage students in a sustained piece of individual, academic research on a chosen topic within the field of Muslim Minorities.

 The Introduction to Islam module is an introductory survey course, intended for those students with little or no previous knowledge of the subject matter.
-Central to the module is the notion of "interpretation” of the authoritative textual foundation of the Islamic worldview (the Qur?an and the ?adith) and the Islamic historical narrative.
-‘Historical Preconditions’ exposes students to the historical context of the foundational period, ‘Authoritative Sources and Different Ways of Dealing with them’ introduces students to three different ways of approaching Qur?an and ?adith that have defined distinct fields of Islamic enquiry, ‘Historical Developments in Muslim Religious Thought’ shows how these approaches have developed over time and in various spaces, while ‘New Challenges – New Developments’ introduces the students to the role of these approaches in Muslims’ attempts to come to terms with various contemporary issues.
+Central to the module is the notion of "interpretation” of the authoritative textual foundation of the Islamic worldview (the Qur'an and the Hadith) and the Islamic historical narrative.
+‘Historical Preconditions’ exposes students to the historical context of the foundational period, ‘Authoritative Sources and Different Ways of Dealing with them’ introduces students to three different ways of approaching Qur'an and Hadith that have defined distinct fields of Islamic enquiry.

 This module explores the development of government policies in non-Muslim countries towards Muslim minority communities, from the colonial era to the present day.
 It focuses on eight countries: Britain, USA, France, Germany, Italy, Spain, India, and Singapore, using these as case studies to explore the issues raised in both western and non-western contexts.
-In all cases the importance of colonial legacies for understanding the contemporary situation of Muslims in these countries is a focal point for reading and discussion.
-In addition, the module offers a theoretical approach to Muslim minorities more generally, expanding on some of the key themes and issues covered in the introductory module for the Programme.
 Upon completion of this module, students will have acquired the methodological expertise to apply themselves to the study of other Muslim minorities in different geographic locations living under different jurisdictions.